Associate Dean for Academic Affairs

 Master of Professional Accounting

-The Master of Professional Accounting (MPAcc) prepares students for high-level careers with major accounting and consulting firms, governmental agencies, and industry.
+The MPAcc prepares students for high-level careers with major accounting and consulting firms, governmental agencies, and industry.
 Students with undergraduate degrees in accounting may complete the program in three quarters.
-Students with no prior business background must take an expanded version of the program.
+Students with no prior business background take an expanded version of the program.
 Enrollment is limited to 25 to 30 students in each of two tracks - Accounting and Assurance (A&A) and Taxation.
 MBA students with a strong interest in accounting and taxation may earn a joint MBA/MPAcc degree.